Foot Pain: 14 Causes & How to Relieve

 This syndrome can be the result of a fracture, sprain or other health condition, like diabetes, rheumatoid arthritis or gout.

-What to do: Treatment is aimed at decompressing the nerve to relieve symptoms. the doctor may advise immobilization, anti-inflammatory medication, physiotherapy and even surgery in serious cases.
+How to relieve: Treatment is aimed at decompressing the nerve to relieve symptoms. the doctor may advise immobilization, anti-inflammatory medication, physiotherapy and even surgery in serious cases.